MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-proxying.md

 ---
-title: Configuring proxies in the Azure SDK for Java
+title: Configure proxies in the Azure SDK for Java
 description: An overview of the Azure SDK for Java concepts related to proxying
 author: alzimmermsft
-ms.date: 11/23/2020
+ms.date: 01/29/2021
 ms.topic: conceptual
 ms.custom: devx-track-java
 ms.author: alzimmer
 ---

-# Configuring proxies in the Azure SDK for Java
+# Configure proxies in the Azure SDK for Java

 This article provides an overview of how to configure the Azure SDK for Java to make proper use of proxies.